-The principal occupations of our sole director and executive officer over the past five years and any relevant experience in a business similar to ours are set out in the following table.
+The principal occupations of our sole director and two executive officers over the past five years and any relevant experience in a business similar to ours are set out in the following table.

-Name & Position Principal occupation for last five years and related business experience Stella Liao CEO, CFO and Director Chartered Professional Accountant (CPA CGA) since May 2012 Registered Mortgage Sub-Broker since August 21, 2019 CEO and CFO (since January 22, 2019) of Hera Investment Funds Inc. Previously Controller (from February 2018 to January 22, 2019) of Hera Investment Funds Inc., responsible for financial statements and reporting, administration, training new employees and accounting and regulatory compliance.
-President and sole Director of Quest CPA Consulting Inc. (accounting services company) from February 2018 to present Formerly, Controller of Reliance Properties Ltd. (property management company) from February 2015 to February 2018, responsible for supervising the accounting team; compliance with accounting principles, laws and regulations; communications with partners, auditors, financial institutions and lawyers; budgeting and managing cash flow for a portfolio of approximately 60 income-producing properties; and managing construction loans for multiple development sites.
-Formerly, a senior accountant with Warrington PCI Management, League Assets Corporation and Westbank Projects Corp. (real estate management and development companies) from 2004 to 2015 with experience in property management accounting, project accounting, real estate investment trust (REIT) and other income-producing assets accounting, budgeting and due diligence for property acquisition and disposition.
+Name & Position Principal occupation for last five years and related business experience Qin (Stella) Liao CEO, CFO and Director Chartered Professional Accountant (CPA CGA) since May 2012 Registered Mortgage Sub-Broker since August 21, 2019 CEO and CFO (since January 22, 2019) and previously Controller (from February 2018 to January 22, 2019) of Hera Investment Funds Inc. President and sole Director (since February 2018) of Quest CPA Consulting Inc., an accounting services company.
+Formerly, Controller of Reliance Properties Ltd. (February 2015 to February 2018, a real estate development company where she was responsible for supervising the accounting team; compliance with accounting principles, laws and regulations; communications with partners, auditors, financial institutions and lawyers; budgeting and managing cash

+Name & Position Principal occupation for last five years and related business experience flow for a portfolio of approximately 60 income-producing properties; and managing construction loans for multiple development sites.
+Formerly, a senior accountant (2004 to 2015) with Warrington PCI Management, League Assets Corporation and Westbank Projects Corp., real estate management and development companies where she obtained experience in property management accounting, project accounting, real estate investment trust (REIT) and other income- producing assets accounting, budgeting and due diligence for property acquisition and disposition.
+Pourang Taheri Vice President, Client Relations Managing director (since 2016) of Arete Venture Capital Corporation, a venture capital and private equity company, where he has worked on \$250 million worth of projects in multi-unit real estate development and construction.
+Co-founder and principal (since 2009) of Dumont & Co.
+Accounting & Finance, a financial services firm serving over 300 small and medium-sized companies.